Irrigation System

 How does this turmoil play itself out during a typical hotline shift?
 Over the past few months, our hotline operators have shepherded farmers through a variety of crises.
 Here is a handful of examples: A farmer reported his well spit out nothing but sand one morning when preparing to feed his livestock.
 During the time the hotline staff researched solutions, a family member obtained a loan to replace the well.
 Two farmers reported their cattle were starving due to escalating hay prices with little choice but to cull some of their herd; a variety of hay listings, low interest loans and alternative feeds to hay were provided to ease their trials.
 A farmer sought legal advice for himself and others in anticipation of a lawsuit from their local irrigation district; he was referred to the Farmers Legal Action Group (FLAG), “a nonprofit law center dedicated to providing legal services and support to family farmers and their communities in order to help keep family farmers on the land.”

 We recognize that such distress calls represent a mere fraction of producers reeling from this drought.
 If you’ve been impacted, please know there’s support available.
-First, start with a Guide that offers a solid disaster assistance overview.
-Three to start with include Farm Aid Resource Guide for Farm Crisis Support, Farm Aid Disaster Assistance for Farmers Guide and Rural Advancement Foundation International (RAFI)-USA’s recently updated Disaster Assistance webpage.
+Start with two guides that offer a solid disaster assistance overview: Farm Aid Disaster Assistance for Farmers Guide and Rural Advancement Foundation International (RAFI)-USA’s recently updated Disaster Assistance webpage.
 You’ll notice a common theme amongst them: document, document, document.
 The adage “Use your camera before your shovel” cannot be stressed enough.
 It’s imperative to be able to prove the nature and extent of damage, and your efforts to obtain assistance when relief funding becomes available.
 Second, please make use of the national and state-based resource directory below to locate drought specific assistance and programs both nationally and in your state.
 California producer resources are particularly rich, thanks to a conversation with UC-Davis Cooperative Extension agent for Fresno and Tulare counties Ruth Dahlquist-Willard, who stressed the importance of working with your county’s cooperative extension office.
 These qualified folks are deeply attuned to your area’s support network.

 Resources for Farmers and Ranchers Facing Drought